esnya/realtime-whisper/README.md

 ASR (Automatic Speech Recognition) for real-time streamed audio powered by [Whisper](https://github.com/openai/whisper) and [transformers](https://github.com/huggingface/transformers).

+While this tool is designed to handle real-time streamed audio, it is specifically tuned for use in conversational bots, providing efficient and accurate speech-to-text conversion in interactive contexts.
+However, its versatile design allows it to be easily adapted for other real-time audio transcription needs.

 **Currently implemented only Websocket interface.**

 ## Installation